 Does your NZ marketing budget underweight crucial digital channels?

-The average spend on marketing is 9.5%, going as low as 5% for manufacturers and 10% for financial services and tech.
-Regardless of whether you spend 2% or 10%, the question is how should you allocate it for best return?
+The average spend on marketing is 7.5% in 2024, going as low as 5% for construction and as high as 12% for consumer goods.
+Regardless of whether you spend 2% or 12%, the question is how should you allocate it for best return?
 And how much to allocate to digital vs traditional marketing?

 Average is not always good, but it’s a benchmark, so in this blog I break down NZ media spend and play it out in a real budget.